|Approved by||Council, 13 April 1999|

 - admission and entrance (found in the Admission to University Statute 2011);

-- student behavioural misconduct (found in the Discipline Statute 2011)
+- student behavioural misconduct (found in the Student Conduct Statute 2021)

 - student academic misconduct (found in the Academic Statute 2011 and the Student Academic Misconduct Procedures);